THE ART OF THE CLOSE-UP

 Lighting Is Everything

 I don’t understand when I see some BTS shots and the OCF is 15 to 20 feet away from the subject.
 You wouldn’t put it that far away in the studio, so why would you outside?
-I use Elinchron ELB400 and an RotoLight Nano11 for my OCF photographs.
+I use a Elinchron ELB400 and an RotoLight Nano11 for my OCF photographs.
 It is usually set at 1/32 to 1/256th power.
 A beauty dish is most effective when it is close.
 The light is rarely more than 5 feet from their face.
 It is so close that I am always removing the feet of the stand from the image in post.
 I keep the modifier close and the power soft so the lighting doesn’t look like flash.
 It just looks perfect.
 The outdoor photos in this article are taken that way.

 Look Down.
 Eyes at Me.
 Smile.